MCDReforged/MCDReforged/docs/source/plugin_dev/basic.rst

 A MCDR plugin is a single ``.py`` or ``.mcdr`` file or a directory with specific file structure located in plugin directories.
 See `here <plugin_format.html>`__ for more information about plugin format

-The list of the plugin directory can be defined inside the `configure file <../configure.html#plugin_directories>`__.
+The list of the plugin directory can be defined inside the `configuration file <../configure.html#plugin_directories>`__.
 At start up, MCDR will automatically load every plugin inside every plugin directory

 Check the `example plugin repository <https://github.com/MCDReforged/MCDReforged-ExamplePlugin>`__ or the `plugin template repository <https://github.com/MCDReforged/MCDReforged-PluginTemplate>`__ for more references